 PSU students who seek genuine teaching experience should apply to the University Studies Mentor Programs.
 Graduate mentors assist instructors in Sophomore Inquiry courses and Transfer Transition courses, and lead their own associated mentor sessions.
 Peer (undergraduate) mentors assist instructors in Freshman Inquiry courses.
 All mentors receive in-state tuition and a monthly stipend.
 For more information on mentors, see the University Studies website.

 There are a number of graduate teaching assistantships available through the PSU History Department.
 These fellowships provide tuition waiver and a monthly stipend paid for the performance of assigned duties.
 The number of assistantships and the size of the stipend varies from year to year depending on the budget.
 The deadline for applying for these assistantships is February 15.
 New applicants to our MA Program are eligible for these assistantships, and must submit materials for consideration as part of the online application process to the program.
 Students currently enrolled in our MA Program may also apply for these assistantships by submitting application materials to the department; you may download an application form , or forms are also available in the History Department.

-There are also currently two Rose Tucker Fellowships offered each year to graduate students in History at PSU.
-These fellowships include tuition waiver and a monthly stipend paid for work at the Oregon Historical Society.
+There are also currently Rose Tucker Fellowships offered each year to a graduate student in History at PSU.
+The fellowship includes tuition waiver and a monthly stipend paid for work at the Oregon Historical Society.
 Selection of applicants is done by a committee composed of a PSU History professors and employees of the Oregon Historical Society.
 In the past, graduate assistants have been assigned to work in the Oregon History museum, the library, and for the journal Oregon Historical Quarterly.
 New applicants to our MA Program are eligible for these assistantships, and must submit materials for consideration as part of the online application process to the program.
-Students currently enrolled in our MA Program may also apply for these assistantships by submitting application materials to the department; see directions and form here.
+Students currently enrolled in our MA Program may also apply for these assistantships by submitting application materials to the department (directions and application form ).

 The Office of Graduate Studies (OGS) maintains a substantive list of Graduate Funding Resources at PSU, including the Laurels Graduate Award (which provides up to $5,000 per year for MA students in History).